xxaisha/xxaisha/README.md

 <div align="center">
     <h1>🌟 About Me 🌟</h1>
     <p>Hello there!
-I'm a passionate Instrumentation Physics undergraduate with a love for all things analytical and research-oriented. 🧪✨</p>
+I'm a Instrumentation Physics undergraduate with a love for all things research-oriented. 🧪✨</p>
 </div>

 🔍 **What I Do:**
 - Dive deep into data and physics phenomena.
 - Tackle complex problems with a keen eye for detail.
 - Juggle tasks and deadlines like a pro—prioritizing and organizing is my forte! 📅🔧
+- URRAAA

 🌱 **Skills:**
 - **Analytical Skills:** Unraveling intricate details and deriving insights.